 If you're looking for ways to recruit a highly qualified warehouse laborer, you're not alone.
-According to labor-insights provider Burning Glass, warehouse laborers are one of the most in-demand roles in the manufacturing and logistics industry — more than 390,000 job postings in the last 12 months, with a projected growth of 7.6 percent over the next decade.
+According to labor-insights provider Burning Glass, warehouse laborers are one of the most in-demand roles in the manufacturing and logistics industry — more than 700,000 job postings in the last 12 months, and that number is only expected to grow over the next decade.

 So how can you appeal to top warehouse labor talent in this highly competitive job market in a simple yet interesting way?
 Here's a quick checklist that you can use when making your next hire:1. make sure your hiring process is efficient 2. ensure compensation is competitive for the role 3. identify the top skills for warehouse laborers 4. craft a job description that grabs the applicant's attention 5. know the hiring trends for this in-demand role 6. determine the best channels for finding candidates